in-rolls/electoral_rolls/README.md

 | [Uttarakhand](uttarakhand/)              | 2017    | Hindi                    |
 | [West Bengal](wb/)     |                 | 2018    |

-### Acknowledgments

-* Bihar 2015 electoral rolls were contributed by Aaditya Dar.
-Aaditya also pointed us the right way to setup a data access procedure where researchers need to get IRB approval.
-* The specifics of IRB are 'inspired' by http://adfdell.pstc.brown.edu/arisreds_data/readme.txt
-* Elian Carsenat helped us craft better directions for how to access data on GOOG storage.

 ### Archives

 | State                                | Year(s)    | Language(s)       |